quicwg/base-drafts/draft-ietf-quic-invariants.md

 {{version-negotiation}}).
 All other version numbers are potentially valid.

 The properties described in this document apply to all versions of QUIC.
-A protocol which does not conform to the properties described in this document is not QUIC.
+A protocol that does not conform to the properties described in this document is not QUIC.
 Future documents might describe additional properties which apply to a specific QUIC version, or to a range of QUIC versions.